mattbradley/warpjs/README.md

 Similar to the `Date.now()` function, if the first argument is `true`, the returned `Date` object will represent the current *unwarped* date and time.

+### `Date()`

+The `Date()` function called without the `new` keyword will not create a new `Date` object, but will return a string representation of the current warped datetime.
+This functionality is similar to the standard `Date` object; however, the warped `Date()` and unwarped `Date()` may return slightly different formatted strings based on how the browser implements the `Date.toString()` method.

-### `Date.warp.setDate(date)`
+### `Date.warp.clock([...])`

-The `setDate()` function sets the warped date and time of the clock.
-The `date` argument can be either an integer timestamp or a `Date` object.
-Once the clock has been set with this function, calls to `Date.now()` or `new Date()` will report dates starting from the set date.
+The `clock()` function gets or sets the warped date and time of the clock.
+Sending no arguments will return the current *warped* `Date` object.
+This function accepts the same arguments as the `new Date()` constructor and will set the warped clock based on `Date` object created with those arguments.
+A single argument of `true` will set the clock to the actual unwarped datetime.

-### `Date.warp.setSpeed(speed)`
+### `Date.warp.speed([speed])`

-The `setSpeed()` function sets the tick speed of the warped clock.
+The `speed()` function gets or sets the tick speed of the warped clock.
+Sending no arguments will return the current tick speed.
 The `speed` argument can be thought of as a multiplicative factor: setting the speed to 2 will make the clock tick at 2 seconds per second -- or twice as fast.
 Negative speeds make the clock tick backwards.

 ### `Date.warp.reset()`